1codingguy/vivup/think-out-loud.md

 - so I should check the `cartItems` when the `BillingScreen` just mount by useEffect() with empty dependency array
 - display an alert and direct user back to homepage so the billing page is not accessible

+---

+# The quantity button is having weird bahaviour
+- there's only options of number 1-5
+- and the value displayed doesn't reflect the updated number of that item after clicking

+---

 # Feature 4: display country in a select with its flag
 > For the country input in the billing page, display them in a select and get all the options by making an async request at: https://restcountries.com/v3.1/all.
 The options need to contain the country flag and common name.